Presentations

 Presentation Description

-School Author Visit – Fun, lively and full of inspiration, Lorna will work with the curriculum and discuss all kinds of things writing and reading related, plus diversity in our population.
+School Author Visit – Fun, lively and full of inspiration, Lorna will work with the curriculum and discuss all kinds of things about writing and reading.
 She will discuss where she gets her ideas from, how she puts them into words and, for the older grades, she loves to talk about editing.
 Her visit will include how she goes from idea to finished product, editing, and some of the tricks and secrets of publishing both fiction and non-fiction, in other words she will give you the inside scoop.
 She will encourage the students to love reading and writing.
 Of course, she will read from one of her novels to instill that love of reading.
 A question and answer period will end the visit!

 Breakdown of Presentations according to grades.